Personal Counseling Center Staff

 Executive Director

-Rosemary is an alumnus of Providence College, having graduated with a B.A. in Psychology and currently teaches in the Masters in Counseling program at PC.
-Rosemary received both her Masters and Doctorate in Psychology from the University from Hartford.
-Her professional interests have been in college mental health having done training in counseling centers at Trinity College, a pre-doctoral internship at the University of Massachusetts at Amherst and her post-doctoral training at Roger Williams University’s Counseling Center.
+Rosemary is an alumnus of Providence College, having graduated with a B.A. in Psychology.
+She received both her Masters and Doctorate in Psychology from the University of Hartford.
+Her professional interests are in college mental health, clinical training, and higher education administration.
+Some of her training has been in counseling centers at Trinity College, a pre-doctoral internship at the University of Massachusetts at Amherst and a post-doctoral fellowship position at Roger Williams University’s Counseling Center.
+Rosemary started the PCC’s training program in 2011 and became the Director of the PCC in 2016.
+She is part of the credentialed Pet-Assisted Therapy Team, Pause With Paws (see Finnegan Mugan’s profile below!).
 Rosemary has been interested in working with students in their own personal processes of growth and change as students examine their sense of self throughout the collegiate experience and the impact of culture on that experience.
-She is also interested in working with students around issues of grief, relationship issues, eating disorders, trauma, anxiety and depression.
+She is also interested in working with students around issues of grief, relationship issues, eating disorders, trauma, anxiety, and depression.
+She enjoys spending time on the beach, reading suspense novels, enjoying time with her family (friends included!), and going for walks with her dog.

 Susan Ellingwood